sagar-0817/co2-emission/README.md

 # CO2 Emission Prediction for Vehicles

 ## Description
-* The project focuses on predicting the amount of Carbon dioxide emitted by vehicles using various **Machine Learning** algorithms.<br>
+* The project focuses on predicting the amount of carbon dioxide emitted by vehicles using various **Machine Learning** algorithms.<br>
+* The prediction will allow vehicle manufacturers have an idea about the amount of carbon dioxide emitted by the yet to be manufactured vehicles in future and manufacture them prudently.
 <hr>

 ## Additional details